reflectoring/reflectoring.github.io/_posts/2020-04-23-spring-boot-testcontainers.md

  * are not able to test scripts from the folder `postgresql` at build time.

-If we want to write a new script with some features, that are not supported by `H2`, we have to write another script for `H2` and find a way to achieve the same results with both scripts.
+If we want to write a new script with some features, that are not supported by `H2`, we have to write two scripts, one for `H2` and one for `PostgreSQL`.
+Also, we have to find a way to achieve the same results with both scripts.

 If we test the migration with `H2` database, and our test is green, we don't know anything about the script `V1_2__change_columnt_type.sql` from